WaelChorfan/NodeJsCrud/README.md

 # NodeJsCrud
-A simple crud app with Node js MSSQL
+A simple crud app with Node js ,  MSSQL & chart js

 First,restore the MS-SQL database "TestingDB" from its backup file